geodynamics/aspect/doc/sphinx/parameters/Mesh_20refinement.md

 **Pattern:** [Bool]

-**Documentation:** If multiple refinement criteria are specified in the &lsquo;&lsquo;Strategy&rsquo;&rsquo; parameter, then they need to be combined somehow to form the final refinement indicators.
-This is done using the method described by the &lsquo;&lsquo;Refinement criteria merge operation&rsquo;&rsquo; parameter which can either operate on the raw refinement indicators returned by each strategy (i.e., dimensional quantities) or using normalized values where the indicators of each strategy are first normalized to the interval $[0,1]$ (which also makes them non-dimensional).
+**Documentation:** If multiple refinement criteria are specified in the &ldquo;Strategy&rdquo; parameter, then they need to be combined somehow to form the final refinement indicators.
+This is done using the method described by the &ldquo;Refinement criteria merge operation&rdquo; parameter which can either operate on the raw refinement indicators returned by each strategy (i.e., dimensional quantities) or using normalized values where the indicators of each strategy are first normalized to the interval $[0,1]$ (which also makes them non-dimensional).
 This parameter determines whether this normalization will happen.

 (parameters:Mesh_20refinement/Refinement_20criteria_20merge_20operation)=
 ### __Parameter name:__ Refinement criteria merge operation